Dada

-Writing, along with math, are some of the topics that causes great stress in students ad nightmares to adults.
-Writing and math are used to judge and rank peopl in many countries, so people fear these subjects.
+Writing, along with math, are two subjects that causes great stress in students and nightmares to adults.
+Writing and math are used to judge and rank people, so people fear them.
 We don't enjoy made feel incompetent, imperfect, lesser than others.
-So many of us will write the least that we can.
+So many of us will write the least that we can get away with.
 With the emergence of large language models (LLM) chatbots like ChatGPT, we don't even have to do it at all.
-Many are doing just so, because the writing dread can be avoided.
+Many are doing just so, avoid the dread that writing provokes on so many of us.

 Writing is thinking.